-After a 2022 which saw devastating Major Hurricane Ian impact SW Florida, South Florida got a relative break from direct tropical storm or hurricane impacts in 2023, with Hurricane Idalia in late August being the only storm to pose a threat before passing west of the region over the eastern Gulf of Mexico.
-A total of 19 named storms, including 7 hurricanes and 3 major hurricanes, moved across the Atlantic basin (Figure 1) in 2023.
-The total number of storms was above the 30-year normal, with the hurricane and major hurricane numbers being very close to normal.
+A total of 18 named storms, including 11 hurricanes and 5 major hurricanes, moved across the Atlantic basin (Figure 1) in 2024.
+The total number of storms was above the 30-year normal, with the hurricane and major hurricane numbers being above normal.

-Figure 1: Preliminary Tracks of 2023 Atlantic Tropical Cyclones
+Figure 1: Preliminary Tracks of 2024 Atlantic Tropical Cyclones

-As the above map shows, most of the tropical storms in hurricanes in 2023 tracked over the central and eastern Atlantic, as opposed to 2022 when several systems tracked across the western Caribbean and Florida.
+As the above map shows, most of the tropical storms and hurricanes in 2024 tracked over the western Caribbean and Gulf of Mexico.